 - A financially independent person who has relocated or transferred to Nevada specifically for the primary purpose of permanent full-time employment or to establish a business in Nevada, or the spouse, or dependents of such a person.

 - A student who has been classified as an in-state resident by another NSHE institution.

 - For full details about Nevada Residency please visit the Board of Regents Handbook, Title 4 Chapter 15: Regulations for Determining Residency and Tuition Charges

 Western Undergraduate Exchange (WUE)

-Please go to Tuition Discounts: WUE for the most up-to-date information.
+Please go to Non-resident Reduced Tuition Programs for the most up-to-date information.

 Child of Alumni reduced tuition program is no longer available.
 Students already on a Child of Alumni reduced tuition program must not have a break in enrollment (fall and spring semesters) to remain on the program.
 Once a student has a break in enrollment, the student will be moved to an Out of State tuition program.